vboyev-MSFT/defender-docs/unified-secops-platform/overview-plan.md

 - **Microsoft Defender for Cloud Apps**: [Get started with Microsoft Defender for Cloud Apps](/defender-cloud-apps/get-started)
 - **Microsoft Defender for Endpoint**: [Set up Microsoft Defender for Endpoint deployment](/defender-endpoint/production-deployment)

+Complete your deployment planning by checking prerequisites for both Microsoft Entra ID Protection and Microsoft Defender for Cloud, which are separate from Microsoft Defender XDR and Microsoft Sentinel.
+For more information, see:

+- **Microsoft Entra ID Protection**: [Plan an ID Protection deployment](/entra/id-protection/how-to-deploy-identity-protection?form=MG0AV3)
+- **Microsoft Defender for Cloud**: [Start planning multicloud protection](https://learn.microsoft.com/en-us/azure/defender-for-cloud/plan-multicloud-security-get-started) and other articles in the same section.

 ## Design a governence strategy

 <!--shared from zt / ops content-->